 For very long cables (for example 15-foot long battery cables to relocate your battery) go one size larger.

-Just how big is that 2/0 cable?
+Just how big is that 2/0 battery cable?
 Check out the information in the charts below.